Pennsylvania State Police: Pennsylvania State Police Academy

 In 1924, a State Police training academy was built in Hershey, Pennsylvania, on Cocoa Avenue.
 The site was located at the Hershey Inn and it remained at this location until 1960 when it was moved to 175 Hersheypark Drive, Hershey, Pennsylvania.
 The current location is fitted with kennels, stables and a range, among other facilities, and is located only a few miles from the original site.
 Once accepted into the Pennsylvania State Police Academy cadets endure a rigorous 28-week training period.
 Cadets live at the academy in barracks style quarters and are only permitted to go home on designated weekends.
 Cadets who fail to complete physical training in required times or who show any other type of deficiencies may be restricted from going home.
 While attending training, cadets are put on an 18-month probationary period and can be dismissed at any point in their training by the commissioner under any form of incompetence, inefficiency, or general violation of rules and regulations.
 The current drop-out rate for new recruits in the academy is approximately 20 percent per class.

+Operations

+Under Pennsylvania law, a municipality may choose to have the state police act as its local law enforcement, and the municipality does not have to pay any fees to do so.
+Unlike other states, Pennsylvania does not use county sheriff's offices to patrol areas without local police, and so the PSP covers areas without local police departments.
+As of 2016 1,287 municipalities in the state used the PSP as their only local law enforcement.
+The full PSP municipalities that have a population of 10,000 or below combined have about 17% of the total number of people in Pennsylvania; these municipalities make up about 50% of the total municipalities in the state.
+In 2019, about 66% of the municipalities in the state had PSP as the sole law enforcement or had a part-time police force combined with PSP.
+As of 2016 all areas in the following counties use PSP as their local law enforcement (either fully, or with part-time police departments): Cameron, Forest, Fulton, Juniata, Potter, Sullivan, Susquehanna, and Wyoming.